 Do Double Time

-Double-breasted suits were a fixture of offices in the eighties; today, they see about as much use as fax machines.
+Double-breasted suits were a fixture of offices in the eighties; today, despite a resurgence on the runway, they see about as much use as fax machines.
 Time to dial things back, and up.

 A plain DB is less of a statement than a patterned suit but still a cut above your average two-piece.
-If sharply tailored, it will flatter your physique rather fatten it, simultaneously widening your torso and narrowing your waist faster than a Joe Wicks workout.
+If sharply tailored, it will flatter your physique rather than fatten it, simultaneously widening your torso and narrowing your waist faster than any kettlebell workout.

-The DB can skew classic or contemporary, corporate or creative.
-Yes, it requires a bit of know-how and gumption to pull off, which is why most men swerve it.
-You’re telegraphing that you’re not most men.
+It’s a look that can skew classic or contemporary, corporate or creative.
+Sure, it requires a bit of know-how and gumption to pull off, which is why most men swerve it.
+By not, you’re telegraphing that you’re not most men.

 Take Positive Steps

-There are some workplaces where only black shoes will cut it.
+There are some workplaces where only strictly formal black shoes will cut it.
 In which case, you don’t have much scope beyond Oxfords.
-Maybe a monk-strap or a brogue, as long as the latter’s profile is suitably streamlined for sleek tailoring and the hole-punching is relatively minimal.
-(Chunkier styles need to be balanced out by beefy, country-ready tweeds.)
+Maybe a monk-strap or a brogue, as long as their profile is suitably streamlined for sleek tailoring.

-Instead of straying into party shirt ground, swap bog standard cotton poplin for chambray: denim’s more formal cousin.
+Instead of straying into ‘party shirt’ ground, swap bog standard cotton poplin for chambray: denim’s more formal cousin.
 It’s your same go-to blue shirt, only more, well, interesting.
 And it won’t frighten most dress code horses.
-Just avoid any cowboy-style detailing, unless you’re a cattle rancher.
-Or a host at Westworld.
+Just avoid any cowboy-style detailing, unless you’re actually a cattle rancher.

 Tie The Knot